AdamKopf/gmail-filterere/README.md

 1. **Download and Install LM Studio:** Visit [https://lmstudio.ai/](https://lmstudio.ai/) and download the latest version of LM Studio for your operating system.
 Follow the installation instructions provided on the website.

 2. **Start an Inference Server:** Once LM Studio is installed, launch the application and start an inference server.
-This server will handle requests from clearmail to process emails.
+This server will handle requests from filterere to process emails.

 3. **Download a Language Model:** Any model can work, but we recommend searching for `TheBloke/Mistral-7B-Instruct-v0.2-code-ft-GGUF` within LM Studio's model marketplace and download any of the models listed there.
 These models are specifically tailored for instruction-following tasks and code generation, making them well-suited for analyzing and categorizing emails.

 4. **Specify the Connection String:** After setting up the inference server, note the connection string provided by LM Studio.
-If you modify it, update clearmail's `config.yml` under the `localLLM.postURL` field to ensure clearmail can communicate with the local LLM server.
-If you don't modify it, clearmail will work out of the box with LMStudio's loaded model.
+If you modify it, update filterere's `config.yml` under the `localLLM.postURL` field to ensure filterere can communicate with the local LLM server.
+If you don't modify it, filterere will work out of the box with LMStudio's loaded model.

-### Configuration in clearmail
+### Configuration in filterere

-Once your LM Studio server is running and the model is downloaded, configure clearmail to use the local LLM by editing the `config.yml` file:
+Once your LM Studio server is running and the model is downloaded, configure filterere to use the local LLM by editing the `config.yml` file:

 ```yaml
 settings: